csglab/DiffRAC/README.md

 # DiffRAC: A flexible R framework for comparing response proportions in high-throughput sequencing count data

-A R framework to compare sequencing count ratios using a customized model matrix and DESeq2, from an experimental design, a formula and a read count tables.
+Differential Ratio Analysis in Count data (DiffRAC) is a R framework to compare sequencing count ratios using a customized model matrix and DESeq2, from an experimental design, a formula and a read count tables.

 An example analysis can be found at `./examples`.